carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.ActorBlueprint<a name="carla.ActorBlueprint"></a> <sub><sup>_class_</sup></sub>
-Contains all the necessary information for spawning an Actor.
+Class that contains all the necessary information for spawning an Actor.

 <h3>Instance Variables</h3>
 - <a name="carla.ActorBlueprint.id"></a>**<font color="#f8805a">id</font>** (_str_)